mSvcBench/muBench/Docs/Manual.md

 │  │  │  │  ├─ ...

 ```
 Each folder contains 29 applications, each one with a set of traces.
-The differences beetween the traces in two folder is that traces in the `par` directory execute downstream requests in parallel, whereas the traces in the `seq` directory execute requests in sequence.
+The differences between the traces in two folders is that traces in the `par` directory execute downstream requests in parallel, whereas the traces in the `seq` directory execute requests in sequence.
 In each app folder, you will find the `service_mesh.json` file that represents the app's service mesh and its traces.
 To benchmark an app, the following steps must be performed:
 - Generate a `workmodel.json` file with the WorkModelGenerator by providing as input the `service_mesh.json` file of the app you intend to test.
 - Deploy the application with K8sDeployer by providing as input the `workmodel.json` file created in the previous step.
 - Send traces to the application

-In what folows we provide an example for the app no. 3
+In what follows, we provide an example for app no. 3

 #### Generate Workmodel <!-- omit in toc -->
 To generate the `workmodel.json` file you can use the WorkModelGenerator.
 It is necessary to edit the parameter `ServiceMeshFilePath` inside the `WorkModelParameters.json` with the correct path of the selected app service_mesh, e.g.